Darkwell005/Darkwell005/README.md

 <p>My name is Alvin, I learning Python & JavaScript.</p>
 <p>
   I want to become a backend developer, also if I can I want to become a fullstack developer.
-I am learning the basics of HTML and CSS.
+I am learn the basics of HTML and CSS.
 </p>
 <p>I hope I can be successful in this field.</p>